woossi0/suite/docs/usermanual/source/processing/scripting/processcreate.rst

    :lines: 6-7

 The process has two inputs, as described above: a feature collection (``features``), and a point from which to compute distance and bearing (``origin``).
-We will create the inputs list with these two definitions, along with a description:
+Create the inputs list with these two definitions, along with a description:

 **Python**